EAAMO/conference2025/content/registration/index.md

 ---
 ## Registration

 Registration for the 5th ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization is now live!
+Early bird registration deadline is postponed to October 17.

 **Important note:** Participants who received a complimentary registration grant will receive a code that will allow registration for free.  **Please wait for that code before registering**.
 We will not be able to reimburse registration if one registers without this code.